ElectricCanary/FV1Buddy/README.md

 # FV1Buddy

+THIS PROJECT IS ONLY PARTIALLY WORKING FOR NOW

 The FV1Buddy is a Tap Tempo & Clock Module for the Spin Semiconductor FV1 DSP.

 You'll find the main code in C, the compiled hex, a datasheet and Altium & Eagle libraries.